 - 1. Release draper belt tension fully.
-Refer to Adjusting Rear Draper Belt Tension, page 70. - 2.
-Support the deck at both ends by placing a wooden block under the frame close to the bearing.
+Refer to Adjusting Rear Draper Belt Tension, page 80. - 2.
+Support the deck at both ends by placing a wooden block under the frame close to the bearing. - 3.
+Check that the float springs are loose.